projectcalico/calico/master/reference/calicoctl/setup/etcdv2.md

 ---
 title: Configuring calicoctl - etcdv2 datastore
-layout: docwithnav
 ---

 This document covers the configuration options for calicoctl when using an etcdv2 datastore.

 There are two ways to configure calicoctl with your etcdv2 cluster details: configuration file or environment variables.

-## Configuration file
+## Configuration File

 By default `calicoctl` looks for a configuration file at `/etc/calico/calicoctl.cfg`.